genoswitch/gatsby-transformer-gitinfo/README.md

         path: `./src/data/`,
       },
     },
-    `gatsby-transformer-gitinfo`,
+    `@colliercz/gatsby-transformer-gitinfo`,
   ],
 }
 ```

 Where the _source folder_ `./src/data/` is a git versionned directory.

-The plugin will add several fields to `File` nodes: `gitLogLatestAuthorName`, `gitLogLatestAuthorEmail` and `gitLogLatestDate`.
+The plugin will add several fields to `File` nodes: `gitLogLatestAuthorName`, `gitLogLatestAuthorEmail`, and `gitLogLatestDate`.
 These fields are related to the latest commit touching that file.

 If the file is not versionned, these fields will be `null`.